ncatlab/nlab-content/pages/0/8/5/2/2580/content.md

 ### Hyperfunctions and Coulombeau distributions

-Sometimes one considers larger spaces of distributions, where worse singularities than in Schwarz theory are allowed.
+Sometimes one considers larger spaces of distributions, where worse singularities than in Schwaryz theory are allowed.
 Most well known are the theory of _[[hyperfunctions]]_ and the theory of **Coulombeau distributions**.

 ### Distributions from nonstandard analysis